lucas-belvin/aika-marketing/src/pages/index.md

   subtitle: ''
   featureslist:
   - title: Pre-built analysis
-    content: Use analyses built by the Aika team and by the Aika community to quickly extract meaning from your data.
+    content: Use analyses built by the Proost team and by the Proost community to quickly extract meaning from your data.
     image: "/images/undraw_personal_goals_edgd (1).svg"
     actions: []